Is there a more intriguing partnership than architects and chefs working together to create edible buildings?

 Even the Guiness World Records have gotten into the excitement and their Largest Gingerbread House broke the world record in 2013 built by the Texas A&M Traditions Club in Bryan Texas, The huge structure had an internal volume of 1,110 square meeters, length of 160 feet, and was 42 feet wide.
 Covering an area of 2,520 square feet, the 21 foot ingerbread housee had an edible exterior mounted over a wooden frame.

 For further information or orders of softbound and hardbound edition please contact us at: email@example.com

-If you want to buy a PDF of Edible Architecture for $14.95, please click on the button below
+If you would like to buy a PDF of Edible Architecture for $4.95, please click on the button below